LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 ### Maximum Bolus

 Maximum Bolus is the highest bolus amount that you will allow Loop to recommend at one time to cover carbs or bring down high glucose.

+If you manually enter a value in the Bolus screen that is greater than the Maximum Bolus setting, Loop will show a warning message and refuse to bolus that amount.

-If your typical max bolus supports it, consider choosing a value such as 9 U or 9.9 U to avoid accidental entry of values over 10 U when the intended value was 1.5 U.
+For safety, don't set a maximum bolus limit any higher than your typical large meal bolus.
+Many people like to set a value less than 10 U, for example, 9 or 9.9 U, to avoid accidentally typing in a bolus of 10 instead of 1.0 U.

 [Guardrails for Maximum Bolus](#guardrails-for-maximum-bolus)

-### Insulin
+### Insulin Model

-Loop selects a specific insulin action model based on your entry here and when you add a pump.
+Loop selects a specific insulin action model based on your entry here and when you add a [pump](add-pump.md#insulin-type).

 This setting must be entered during onboarding regardless of the type of insulin you will use in your pump.